greg-raven/grus/_posts/2010-11-28-obama-no-dream-act-amnesty.md

 It is very disappointing that you are pushing the DREAM Act amnesty during a jobs depression!
 Don’t you care about unemployed American workers?

 It is truly disappointing that supporters of the DREAM amnesty continue to mislead the public by talking about a small group of teenaged students who shouldn’t be punished for the sins of their parents who supposedly brought them to the U.S. as young children.
 In actuality, the bill covers at least 2 million illegal aliens up to age 35, even if they came after childhood, and it allows them to petition for their parents to get permanent work permits.
-Simply put, this is not a small amnesty for “innocent” youths.
+Simply put, this is not a small amnesty for "innocent" youths.

 On November 2nd, the American people made it loud and clear that we care more about one thing than anything else: jobs.
 And you think you can create jobs for unemployed Americans by supporting a mass amnesty bill?
 I might be wrong, but I think something might be off with your reasoning.